hongxinli/Dijit-Tree-CheckBox/Store.md

 This ability eliminates the need of having to create a new store for every data format or having to handle XHR requests yourself.
-In addition, because the stores register any custom data handler with **dojo/request/handlers** the data handler automatically becomes available to the **dojo/request** module.
+In addition, because the stores registers any custom data handler with **dojo/request/handlers** the data handler automatically becomes available to the **dojo/request** module.

 The cbtree stores comes with three sample data handlers: